Acts 6

 The Hebrew-speaking believers, closer to the apostles, have their needs met first.
 This is not malice - it is proximity and language.
 But the gospel demands better.
 Justice means seeing the ones at the edge, the ones who are most easily forgotten.

 Widows were among the most vulnerable in the ancient world.
 No social security, no pension, no husband to provide.
-The early church understood that care for widows was not optional, peripheral, or a lower form of ministry 4.
-It was central.
-To neglect them was to fail the gospel itself.
+The early church understood that care for widows was central to the gospel itself - any neglect was a failure of mission .

 Acts 6:2-4The Apostles Hear and Delegate

 The apostles speak frankly.
-Not because serving widows is unimportant - but because they have been called to something specific: the word and prayer.
-They are not saying serving tables is beneath us.
-They are saying we cannot be the ones to do this well, and you deserve better than divided attention.
+They have been called to something specific - the word and prayer - and the community deserves better than divided attention.
 Leadership sometimes means knowing what you cannot do.

 Acts 6:5-7The Laying on of Hands